Are you seeing so many diet ads this time of year?

 - Surround yourself with positive anti-diet environments.
 Change up your social media, read an anti-diet book (this one by Christy Harrison is my new favorite!), listen to podcasts (this interview with Dan Harris and Evelyn Tribole was one of my favorite podcasts ever), and commit to taking down diet culture.

-If you need help with any of your nutrition and health goals or working through this list, Elyssa, Laura and I are here for you here at Eat With Knowledge!
+If you need help with any of your nutrition and health goals or working through this list, we are here for you here at Eat With Knowledge!
 Contact us to arrange a nutrition counseling appointment.

 Jennifer is a Registered Dietitian and the owner of Eat With Knowledge in Nyack, NY.
 She is on a mission to help people heal from diets, and find peace and balance with their food choices.
 She leads a team of dietitians who support the philosophy, “Feel Fabulous about Food!”